DecisionPad Specifications

 - Control over sorting and subset display of matrix and reports

-- Notes can be attached to criteria, alternatives, value cells and by topic globally
+- Notes can be attached to criteria, alternatives, evaluators, weights, value cells and by topic globally

 - Global text styles can be added and applied to any printable document.
 This includes font, size and color